schemaorg/schemaorg/docs/feeds.md

-# Schema.org Feeds Specification
+# Schema.org Feeds Specification 1.0a

-* Authors: Dan Brickley <danbri@google.com>, Ramanathan V. Guha<guha@google.com>
+* Editors: Dan Brickley <danbri@google.com>, Ramanathan V. Guha <guha@google.com>
 * Discussion: Welcomed on [Github](https://github.com/schemaorg/schemaorg/issues/2891) or on [public-schemaorg@w3.org](https://lists.w3.org/Archives/Public/public-schemaorg/).
-* Status of this document: Discussion proposal only.
-Experimental implementation welcomed, please do not assume stability.
+* Status of this document: Defines the basic approach.
+Experimental implementation welcomed, please do not assume stability of all aspects.

 ## Abstract

 This is a draft of a simple "Schema.org Feeds" specification, introducing conventions for site-level rather than inline page-level publication of machine-readable structured data.
 Future revisions may explore other publication mechanisms, such as per-page files referenced via links.

 ## Overview

 This specification introduces the idea of Schema.org feeds, and introduces some conventions for their discovery.
 The purpose is to make Schema.org structured data easier to publish, and easier to work with for data-consuming applications.

 ## Purpose of this Specification

 Schema.org has been very successful for publishing per-page structured data.
 Originally targeting the HTML5 Microdata format, it is now also widely published in JSON-LD 1.0, as well as RDFa 1.1 formats.
 This success was largely based on the practice of publishing data within ordinary web pages, and on the practice of building richer user-facing applications using this structured data.
 The purpose of this specification is to define shared conventions for site-level publication and discovery of schema.org-based data, beyond the "page by page" model, in the expectation that doing so will help publishers and consumers of structured data communicate using Schema.org more effectively.

 ## Background

 Schema.org itself is essentially a machine-readable dictionary, and as such, does not tell its users what they should say, or where they should say it.
 In practice, it has built on a tradition of embedded page-by-page content publishing, providing a machine-readable "site summary" within human-oriented pages across millions of sites.
 Such pages often repeat information redundantly.
 The same real-world entity may be mentioned thousands or millions of times on one site, often with the same factual information repeated in each page.

 Schema.org schemas are concerned more with summarizing the real-world things and relationships that pages describe, than with describing the hypertext structure of web sites themselves.
 This has resulted in publishers asking reasonable questions such as:

  * "Should the contact information go in every page, or just our ContactPage?
 Our opening hours? logo?"
  * "On an e-commerce site, can information that applies to many product offers (e.g. shipping and returns policy details) all reference a common page?"